sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 3. It's backward compatible.
 4. User can still set auto negotiation parameter after port breakout.

+Dynamic port breakout feature also introduces a hwsku.json file to describe the port capability.
+It defines the default dynamic breakout mode for now.
+As we won't automatically set auto negotiation attributes for a port after port breakout, it is not necessary to change the hwsku.json in this feature.

+#### xcvrd Consideration

+It is recommended to use CLI/CONFIG_DB to setting the port auto negotiation attributes.
+But there is still other way.

+There is a media_setting.json which is used for setting the default value for some port attributes.
+This media_setting.json is handled by xcvrd for setting pre-emphasis value for ports. xcvrd process the file this way:

+1. When xcvrd start, it reads the media_setting.json and set pre-emphasis values to APPL_DB for each port
+2. When a new cable is inserted, xcvrd uses the value in media_setting.json to set pre-emphasis value to APPL_DB for this port.

+xcvrd just reads the configuration from media_settings.json and set value to APPL_DB. xcvrd does not care what the configuration is.
+So user could use media_settings.json to specify the default value for autoneg, adv_speeds and other port attributes. **Nothing needs to be changed in xcvrd**.

+However, it is worthy mentioning that: if user have port attributes configured both in CONFIG_DB and media_settings.json, the value in media_settings.json will override the value in CONFIG_DB after rebooting, restarting pmon or re-insert cables.
+Base on that, if user choose to use media_settings.json, they probably should not use CLI or CONFIG_DB to avoid configuration loss after rebooting, restarting pmon or re-insert cables.

 ### Warmboot and Fastboot Design Impact

 SAI and lower layer must not flap port during warmboot/fastboot no matter what auto negotiation parameter is given.